Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 may include the [=CMAF header=] or could be empty.
 In case the test is successful, it is followed by the CMAF header and fragments composing the [=CMAFstream=].
-At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to conclude the POST command.
-Then, the [=ingest source=] can follow up by closing the TCP connection using a TCP FIN packet.
+At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand.
+Then, the
+[=ingest source=] can follow up by closing the TCP connection using a TCP FIN packet.